Mascardi Lake: Description

 The primary inflow into Mascardi Lake is the Manso River which emerges from a small lake fed by a glacier called the Ventisquero Negro (literally "black snowfield"), on the slopes of Tronador mountain about 20 km west of the lake.
 The Manso emerges from the southwestern corner lake via a short, turbulent passage called "Los Rapidos" (The Rapids) which leads to the Las Moscas Lake, the next in a chain of lakes along the Manso River.

+The lake lies next to Gutiérrez Lake.
+The gravel plain that separates them lies along the continental divide, with Mascardi Lake draining to the Pacific and Gutiérrez Lake to the Atlantic.

 A paved highway (National Route 40) extends down the eastern arm of the lake to the southern shore where a small community called Villa Mascardi is located.
 From there a road (unpaved in 2018) named Route 82 follows the western arm of the lake northward and continues on to Ventisquero Negro.

 Recreation

 Kayaking and fishing are popular on Mascardi Lake with a number of tourist agencies in Bariloche offering guided tours.
 Species sought by fishermen are rainbow, brown, and brook trout, none of them native to Argentina.
 A number of campgrounds and lodging places are found along the roads that encircle one-half the lake.
 One of the campgrounds on the northernmost part of the Catedral arm is owned by a community of Mapuche people who were the principal occupants of this area from the 17th until the late 19th century.

 A hiking trail, a section of the long-distance Huella Andina trail, leads 19.5 km south to Lake Steffen.
 The trail is rated moderate in difficulty.